duneanalytics/docs/docs/resources/dune-bounties.md

 Dework offers infrastructure for us to write out tasks on our own [board](https://app.dework.xyz/dune/board) and allows other organisations to seamlessly connect with Dune Wizards by simply specifying “Dune Analytics” as Skill.
 All open tasks that have the Dune Analytics Skill attached will appear in the [Dune hub](https://app.dework.xyz/hubs/dune), allowing for tasks to be easily found by our Wizard Community.

+## For projects looking for Wizards

+**If you are an organisation in need of web3 analytics, it’s now easier than ever before to connect with Dune Wizards!**

+=== "Self Serve"

+[Dework's Documentation](https://dework.gitbook.io/product-docs/guides-for-orgs/getting-started-on-dework) is way better of going in depth with this, but here is a short breakdown:

+    1. **Create an organisation**

+        If you don’t have a Dework organisation yet, the first step is creating one.
+For a basic setup, we recommend setting up at least a description, an icon and link to your socials so Wizards know who they are working with.

+    2. **Define tasks**

+        After completing the initial setup, you can start creating tasks for anything really, but in our case, we want to define tasks with the "Dune Analytics" Skill.
+Once you have created a task, the task will be 1) in your board and 2) in the Dune hub.
+From there on out, people can find your open task and apply.

+    3.  **Choose an applicant**

+        If you have defined a task that needs to be assigned to someone, you will get notifications within Dework and can vet the contributor using their work history, github profile and any other attached information on their profile.
+It is strongly recommended to spend some effort looking at the contributor to have a smooth bounty process.

+    4.  **Review the work**

+        Once the Wizard you have chosen has submitted their work for review, you can start reviewing the completed task.
+If it is satisfactory, you can mark the task as done and initiate the payment process.

+    5.  **Pay your contributor**

+        Dework integrates with Metamask, Gnosis Safes, Utopia Labs and even phantom wallet for Solana based payments.
+You can choose whatever works best for you here.

+=== "Supported approach"

+    1. **Fill in this typeform**
+    Since onworking to dework and defining bounties can be quite a challenge, feel free to reach out to us via this typeform, we'll happily onboard you to the system and help you run successful bounties.

+    <button data-tf-popup="DtX4jqkd" data-tf-size="100" style="all:unset;font-family:Helvetica,Arial,sans-serif;display:inline-block;max-width:100%;white-space:nowrap;overflow:hidden;text-overflow:ellipsis;background-color:#0445AF;color:#FFFFFF;font-size:20px;border-radius:25px;padding:0 33px;font-weight:bold;height:50px;cursor:pointer;line-height:50px;text-align:center;margin:0;text-decoration:none;">Typeform</button><script src="//embed.typeform.com/next/embed.js"></script>

+## For Wizards looking for :moneybag::moneybag::moneybag:

+If you are a Wizard or an aspiring Wizard, join the Dune Analytics organisation on Dework and start looking for tasks on our [board](https://app.dework.xyz/dune/board) or on the [Dune hub](https://app.dework.xyz/hubs/dune).
+Joining our organisation is highly recommended so other organisation on Dework can see the roles we have assigned to you.
+Make sure to properly define your profile with relevant links to socials, Github and Dune profile so organisations trying to assess your skills can make sure to judge you properly.

 ## Some notes about working on Dune

 Dune can rougly be seperated into two parts: the **app layer** and the **data layer**.